Magnetic D-brane solitons: skyrmion strings ending on a N\'eel wall in chiral magnets: NUMERICAL RESULTS

 Fig.~\ref{fig:stringjuncspin} shows the detailed information of the entire 3-vector field, $\bn$, at the string-slice in the inlet at the top-right corner, at the wall-slice at the bottom of the figure and finally in a vertical cross section in the top of the figure.
 In this figure, the vector $\bn$ is mapped onto real space ($\mathbb{R}^3$) using arrows, with the up vacuum ($n_3=1$) marked by $\odot$, the down vacuum ($n_3=-1$) marked by $\otimes$ and the vectors in the plane corresponding to ($n_1,n_2$) when $n_3$ is small.
 The color scheme is in one-to-one correspondence with the arrows and is described in the caption of the figure.
 There are about 15 times more lattice points in the solution, than arrows depicted on the figure.

 This string junction turns out to repel other string junctions, both of strings pointing upwards (skyrmion strings) and strings pointing downwards (anti-skyrmion strings).
-Packing the string junctions into a given volume, however, has solutions which can most easily be found by considering periodic boundary conditions in the ($x,y$)-plane.
+Packing the string junctions into a given volume, however, has solutions which can most easily be found by considering periodic boundary conditions in the ($x,y$)-plane, although such solutions -- by topology -- naturally possess Bloch points which locally give rise to a high-energy contribution from the DMI.
 Such a configuration of multi-string-DW junctions is shown in Fig.~\ref{fig:stringweb}, with the upper part of the space being mostly in the up vacuum ($n_3=1$) and the lower part mostly in the down vacuum ($n_3=-1$).
 The right-hand side of the figure shows the spin interpretation of the map from $\bn$ to real space, see the caption of Fig.~\ref{fig:stringjuncspin} for details of the color scheme.

 Although we mentioned in the introduction, that the chiral DMI supports only skyrmion strings and no anti-skyrmion string, this is indeed the case in the up-vacuum (upper part of Fig.~\ref{fig:stringweb}).
 However, in the down-vacuum (lower part of Fig.~\ref{fig:stringweb}), the situation is reversed and the DMI supports only anti-skyrmion strings.